Harp Village Dates for 2015

-The Cromarty Suite Now Published
+The Cromarty Suite has now been published

 The Cromarty Suite – written by Corrina Hewat, Mary Macmaster and Patsy Seddon was performed at this year’s Harp Village in Cromarty.
 It has been purposefully written for a wide range of players, from recent beginners through to advanced, so all participants will have an important part to play in creating the music.